Reading Time: 3 minutes

 Adding breakpoints

-A breakpoint is a mark in your code that will tell the debugger to pause execution and give step-by-step control to the .
+A breakpoint is a mark in your code that will tell the debugger to pause execution and give step-by-step control to the developer.
 To define a breakpoint in Mule Studio, you simply double-click the left margin of your Java class at the same height of the line where you want execution to stop.
 You should see a small blueish circle in the margin (tip: if you right click the circle, you will find additional configuration options):

 Running your Mule application in debug mode